plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 * When you make a *Weapon Attack* using your Strength, you deal additional damage equal to your Proficiency Bonus.
 * You gain *Resistance* to non-Magical Bludgeoning, non-Magical Piercing, and non-Magical Slashing Damage.

-This ability lasts for 10 minutes, and ends early unless you *Attack*, make a *Strength* Check or *Saving Throw*, or use a Minor Action to extend it before the beginning of your next turn.
+This ability lasts for 10 minutes, and ends early unless you *Attack*, make a Strength *Check* or *Saving Throw*, take *Damage*, or use a *Minor Action* to extend it before the beginning of your next turn.

-`X = the number shown in the "Rages" column of the Barbarian table`.
+`X = the number shown in the "Rages" column of the Barbarian table`

 ---